JuliaTelecom/AbstractSDRs_rx_ascii_art_dft/README.md

 - `DOWN arrow` to shift the center  down
 - `LEFT arrow` to zoom out (increase range)
-- `RIGHT arrow` to decrease range of ylims (zoom in) Note that it is not possible to change radio parameters during runtime.
+- `RIGHT arrow` to decrease range of ylims (zoom in)

+Note that it is not possible to change radio parameters during runtime such as carrier frequency of sampling Rate.

+Any PR are welcome 👍